How do Cryptosporidium oocysts get into drinking water?

 What does it mean if Cryptosporidium oocysts are present in drinking water?

-Authorities believe that the presence of a few oocysts in drinking water does not pose a threat to people with healthy immune systems.
+Public health officials believe that the presence of a few oocysts in drinking water does not pose a threat to people with healthy immune systems.
 It takes an unusual combination of events to lead to a situation where the drinking water would be considered unhealthy.
 A change in the source water (such as an increase in the number of organisms or increase in turbidity) and a failure of the treatment system would have to occur at the same time for the drinking water to be considered unhealthy.

 Bringing water to a rolling boil for one minute will kill most organisms, including Cryptosporidium.

 How can I get more information about cryptosporidiosis?

 - If you have concerns about cryptosporidiosis, contact your health care provider.

 - Call your local health department.
 A directory of local health departments is located at http://www.vdh.virginia.gov/local-health-districts/.